Ben Estus – Book of Mormon Actor

-All the Mormon Boys – the ensemble – have understudies.
-“They and the Ugandan villagers also have swings in the building at all times – just in case,” explains Ben.
+All the Mormon Boys—the ensemble—have understudies.
+“They and the Ugandan villagers also have swings in the building at all times—just in case,” explains Ben.
 A swing is a utility person, of sorts.
-He/She can play many different tracks and fill in for anyone on a moment’s notice.
+They can play many different tracks and fill in for anyone at a moment’s notice.

 Covering sixteen different tracks, Ben’s wife was a swing actor on Broadway’s Matilda.
 She later performed in Hello Dolly until it closed in August.
 Married late last year, Ben says, “It is helpful to have a partner in this industry.
 We work the same crazy hours, and we understand this unique business and what the other is going through.”

-Things are starting to buzz backstage at the theatre, and Ben prepares to style his hair and do his makeup for the Tuesday evening show.
-His Mormon Boy uniform – crisp white shirt and black trousers – is laundered and hangs on a rack for him.
+Things start to buzz backstage at the theatre, and Ben prepares to style his hair and do his makeup for the Tuesday evening show.
+His Mormon Boy uniform—crisp white shirt and black trousers—is laundered and hangs on a rack nearby.

 It’s a glamorous job but, of course, it’s still a job.
 And, like any other, it’s sometimes hard to get motivated every single day.
 Ben reminds himself how lucky he is.
 “If I had told high school Ben, back in Texas,” he says with that wholesome grin, “he’d be acting in a Broadway show, I know he would have been very, very happy.”